 - Third-party fees: Some services included in the mortgage process are taken care of by third-party providers.
 These may include fees for the title insurance, notary, credit report, recording, appraisal, courier, attorney, and flood certification.

 - Pre-paid fees: These are fees that are paid in advance to cover the costs that will be incurred in the future.
-They may be listed as tax and insurance escrow deposit, flood and hazard insurance premiums, real estate taxes and per diem interest.
+They may be listed as mortgage insurance, escrow deposit, flood and hazard insurance premiums, real estate taxes and per diem interest.

-- FHA Upfront mortgage insurance (MIP): Since your FHA loan is insured by the Federal Housing Administration, you'll be required to finance or pay 1.75% of your loan amount as a one-time upfront fee to protect the lender if you default.
+- FHA Upfront mortgage insurance (UFMIP): Since your FHA loan is insured by the Federal Housing Administration, you'll be required to finance or pay 1.75% of your loan amount as a one-time upfront fee to protect the lender if you default.
 Additionally, ongoing monthly MIP costs are also associated with your FHA loan.
-You’ll need to pay for at least two months as part of your closing cost and are included as part of your monthly payment.
+You’ll need to pay for at least two months as part of your closing cost and a monthly charge is included as part of your monthly payment.

 How to calculate your FHA loan closing costs